fedighanmi/Simple-Superstore-Analysis/README.md

 # Superstore-Analysis
-This is a simulation of a data exploration and description presented with visualisations graphs using Plotly Library.
+* This is a simulation of an exploratory data analysis and description presented with graphs and visualisations created with the Plotly Library.
+* All resources are found alongside my Notebook in this Repository.
+* To view my Analysis without downloading any resource, you can click on this link.